-By the mid-2000s, the Working Group was overseeing a wide range of early childhood research and evolving into a national business advocacy resource.
-To manage the research more effectively and speed its advocacy development, on January 1, 2006, Dugger and Watson converted the Working Group into a donor-advised project within The Pew Charitable Trusts with Watson as Executive Director.
-The new group was called the “Partnership for America’s Economic Success” and was funded equally by the Trusts and outside private investors, including Dugger.
+By the mid-2000s, the Working Group oversaw a wide range of early childhood research, evolving into a national business advocacy resource.
+To manage the research more effectively and speed its advocacy development, on January 1, 2006, Rob Dugger and Sara Watson (then Senior Program Officer, The Pew Charitable Trusts) converted the Working Group into a donor-advised project within Pew with Watson as Executive Director.
+The co-founders called the new group Partnership for America’s Economic Success which was initially funded equally by Pew and outside private investors, including Dugger.

-In 2007, Council for a Strong America created its second member organization, to mobilize business, called America’s Edge.
-In 2011, The Pew Charitable Trusts wound down its pre-k campaign, and the Partnership “went public” under the new name of ReadyNation.
-After a brief affiliation with America’s Promise, ReadyNation re-positioned itself as one of the five organizations within the Council for a Strong America, merging with America’s Edge.
-Soon thereafter, ReadyNation expanded its policy agenda to include not only early childhood, but also evidence-based programs to improve parent effectiveness, transition from school to work, career and technical education, protecting high education standards, child health, nutrition, child welfare, and other essential initiatives that help children become productive adults.
+In 2007, Council for a Strong America, a national charitable nonprofit based in Washington, D.C. created its second member organization, to mobilize business leaders, called America’s Edge.
+In 2011, The Pew Charitable Trusts wound down its pre-k campaign, and the Partnership for America’s Economic Success “went public” under a new name, ReadyNation.
+Following a brief affiliation with America’s Promise, ReadyNation re-positioned itself as one of the five constituent organizations within the Council for a Strong America, merging with America’s Edge to be known only as ReadyNation going forward.

 ReadyNation now counts on more than 3,000 business leader members, including a special subset of executives that comprise the CEO Task Force on Early Childhood.
 ReadyNation members have participated in a variety of high-profile tactics – from speeches, testimony and policymaker meetings to thousands of earned media pieces and press events – all calling for increased public investments in evidence-based support for underserved parents and children at the state and federal level to strengthen U.S. competitiveness.